VCU-CS-Capstone/CS-25-301-rva-community-fridges/Status Reports/Status Report Fall Week 04.md

 ## 3) Issues, problems or concerns

-- Need to acquire devices to begin testing our theories and finalize data transmission plan
+- Need to acquire devices to begin testing theories and finalize data transmission plan